Paris IAS

 eloise.lehujeur@paris-iea.fr

-The Paris IAS is an independent research entity created in 2011 that regroups 11 major universities and research institutions in the Ile-de-France Region (Université Paris 3 Sorbonne Nouvelle; Université Paris Cité; Université Paris-Nanterre; Sorbonne Université; Université Paris-Saclay; Université Gustave Eiffel; École pratique des hautes études; École des hautes études en sciences sociales; École normale supérieure; Inalco-Institut National des Langues et Civilisations Orientales; Fondation Maison des Sciences de l’Homme).
-It benefits from the strong support of two founding members, the City of Paris and the Ile-de- France Region, which have provided the IAS with first-class facilities for work and for residents’ accommodation, as well as of the French Ministry for Education, Research and Innovation through the Labex RFIEA+, for invitations and research projects.
+The Paris Institute for Advanced Study (Paris IAS) is an independent research entity created in 2011 that regroups 14 major universities and research institutions in the Ile-de-France Region (Université Paris 3 Sorbonne Nouvelle; Université Paris Cité; Université Paris-Nanterre; Sorbonne Université; Université Paris 1 Panthéon Sorbonne, Université Paris-Saclay; Université Gustave Eiffel; École pratique des hautes études; École des hautes études en sciences sociales; École normale supérieure; Inalco-Institut National des Langues et Civilisations Orientales; Fondation Maison des Sciences de l’Homme, Institut national de recherche agronomique - INRAE, Centre national de recherche scientifique - CNRS.
+It benefits from the strong support of two founding members, the Ville de Paris (City of Paris) and the Ile-de-France Region, which have provided the IAS with first-class facilities for work and for residents’ accommodation, along with the French Ministry for Education, Research and Innovation through the Labex RFIEA+, for invitations and research projects, and the European and Global networks of IAS (NetIAS and UBIAS).

 Fellows are high-level international researchers.
 FIAS fellowships at the Paris IAS are meant to provide them with outstanding research conditions and unfragmented time to develop an innovative, trans-disciplinary, and field-changing research project of their choice in the social and human sciences, neurosciences, and humanities.
-With Paris being the largest grouping of scientists in Europe, fellows will be in the midst of this scientific hive, with easy access and opportunities to interact closely with local colleagues and other fellows.
+With Paris being the largest grouping of scientists in Europe, Fellows will be in the midst of this scientific hive, with easy access and opportunities to interact closely with local colleagues and other Fellows.

 In the FIAS program, the Paris IAS offers 10-month fellowships, from September 1st to June 30th.